|

 has more body than Pinot Noir, for example.
 Body also affects both the

 COLOR and the MOUTH FEEL of a wine.
+Pronounced

 boh-TRI-tis sin-EHR-ee-uh, this is a desirable fungus (also called